-The bioreactor is filled with culture medium before it is autoclaved (if it will not damage the media) so that the medium is sterilized along with the bioreactor.
+The bioreactor is filled with culture medium for bacterial cell culture before it is autoclaved (if it will not damage the media) so that the medium is sterilized along with the bioreactor.
 Do not exceed the working volume of the bioreactor (2.4 liters for a 3-liter bioreactor).
 Leave enough space for inoculation and nutrients to be added during cultivation.
 For mammalian cell culture the media is added to the bioreactor after autoclaving.100 ml of 1XPBS is added to the bioreactor before autoclaving.

 - 8.2.1.1.
 A process SOP should provide details regarding culture medium composition and volume.
-E.g. refer to section 8.5 of Batch Culture of anti-IL-8 Monoclonal Antibody secreting CHO DP-12 Cells - 8.2.1.2.
+E.g., refer to section 8.5 of Batch Culture of anti-IL-8 Monoclonal Antibody secreting CHO DP-12 Cells - 8.2.1.2.
 Loosen the six mill nuts that fastens the head plate on the bioreactor vessel and remove the head plate. - 8.2.1.3.
-Add culture medium or 100ml of 1X PBS.
-Refer to the process SOP for the details. - 8.2.1.4.
-Refer to the process Batch Record for assembling of the bioreactor. - 8.2.1.5.
-Mount the head plate on top of the vessel and fasten with the six mill nuts finger-tight.
+Inspect the integrity of the large O-ring on the vessel stand and headplate.
+Replace if worn or crack. - 8.2.1.4.
+Assemble the headplate - 8.2.1.4.1.
+Inspect the integrity of the O-rings on the harvest tube, sparger and the thermowell. - 8.2.1.4.2.
+Attach a sample tube, and a thermowell.
+Attach the sparger tube in such a way that the tube is aligned beneath the stirrer impeller. - 8.2.1.5.
+Add 100 ml of 1X PBS to the bioreactor vessel - 8.2.1.6.
+Mount the head plate on top of the vessel and fasten with the six mill nuts finger-tight. - 8.2.1.7.
+Assemble the topside of the head plate - 8.2.1.7.1.
+Inspect the integrity of the O-ring in the condenser port - 8.2.1.7.2.
+Inspect the black seal at the bottom of the condenser underneath the retainer nut.
+Replace if worn or cracked. - 8.2.1.7.3.
+Attach the condenser to the head plate by placing the condenser into the condenser port making sure that the barbed connectors are facing out.